-Tier 2 capital comprises subordinated debt, collective impairment provisions against the mortgage book and PIBS that have been moved from Tier 1 capital under Basel II to Tier 2 capital under Basel III.
+Tier 2 capital comprises subordinated debt, collective or 'general' impairment provisions held against the mortgage book and other balance sheet assets, and PIBS that have been moved from Tier 1 capital under Basel II to Tier 2 capital under Basel III.

 Fixed term subordinated debt is unsecured and ranks behind the claims of all note holders, depositors, creditors and investing Members of Newcastle Building Society.
-Further details on subordinated debt are given in Note 23 of the Annual Report and Accounts.
+Further details on subordinated debt are given in Note 24 of the Annual Report and Accounts.